kabilanbio/org.Hbacteriophora.eg.db/README.md

 # Hbacteriophora
-Genome wide annotation for Heterorhabditis bacteriophora, primarily based on mapping using Entrez Gene identifiers.
+Genome wide annotation for Heterorhabditis bacteriophora, primarily based on mapping using Gene identifiers.